Vicsicard/absolute_new_newsletter_12_28_24/README.md

 # AI-Powered Newsletter Generator

 A modern, AI-powered newsletter generation system that creates personalized technology newsletters using OpenAI's GPT-4 and DALL-E for content and image generation.
+Features a robust queue-based generation system for reliable content creation.

 ## Features